-The good news is that this issue can usually be resolved fairly easily with patience and persistence.
+The good news is that lopsided milk production can usually be resolved fairly easily with easy home remedies, mixed in with some patience and persistence.

 Here you will find some common causes of uneven milk supply as well as methods to try in order to even things out a bit.

 - 5 Causes of Uneven Milk Production

 - Do I Even Need to Fix This?

 - How to Fix Uneven Milk Supply

 There is no single cause of uneven milk supply; you may be able to determine right away what is happening in your case, or you may need to do a little studying in order to narrow it down.